GhanshyamDewangan/Salary-Prediction/README.md

 Streamlit

-SpeechRecognition (Google API)
+SpeechRecognition (Google Speech API)

-Dataset
+📊 Dataset
-The app uses the UCI Adult Dataset which contains demographic data used to predict income levels (>50K or ≤50K).
-The dataset is preprocessed to remove null values and encode categorical features.
+This application uses the UCI Adult Dataset, a public dataset from the UCI Machine Learning Repository that includes demographic data used to predict income level.

 Key features used:

-Age

-Education

-Occupation

-Hours-per-week
+age

+education

+occupation

+hours-per-week

+All data is cleaned: missing values are removed, and categorical features are encoded.

-Installation
+⚙️ Installation
 Clone the Repository

 bash